pilgrimstack/workshop-301/readme.md

 # Requirements

 To start the workshop, you'll need an OVH Account, a new cloud project attached to a vRack.
-You can skip this section if you already have it.

 ## OVH account

+You can skip this section if you already have one but be sure to be able to run a workshop on it (your company could have some restrictions about that if you plane to use your company's account).

-[Sign up](https://www.ovh.com/fr/support/new_nic.xml) and log in to the web console.
+If you run this workshop online and you don't have an account, just [sign up](https://www.ovh.com/fr/support/new_nic.xml) and log in to the web console.

+If you run this workshop during a training session, the OVH account creation is not include in the schedule (1h30).
+Be sure to have it before the session and go directly in to the web console.

 ## Cloud project